Vengeance (2001): Aftermath

-Stone Cold Steve Austin lost in a steel cage rematch against Chris Jericho for the Undisputed WWF Championship on the December 10 episode of Raw due to interference from Booker T. Austin then briefly feuded with Booker T, which involved the famous supermarket brawl on the December 13 episode of SmackDown!, and the returning Big Bossman.
-Jericho successfully defended his title against different opponents until The Rock earned a match for the Undisputed WWF Championship at the Royal Rumble on the January 3 episode of SmackDown!
+Stone Cold Steve Austin lost in a steel cage rematch against Chris Jericho for the Undisputed WWF Championship on the December 10 episode of Raw, due to interference from Booker T. Austin then briefly feuded with Booker T, which involved the famous supermarket brawl on the December 13 episode of SmackDown!, and the returning Big Bossman.
+Jericho successfully defended his title against different opponents until The Rock earned a match for the Undisputed WWF Championship at the Royal Rumble on the January 3 episode of SmackDown!.

-The feud between Edge and William Regal continued.
+The feud between Edge, and William Regal continued.
 Regal ambushed Edge several times with brass knuckles before finally challenging Edge to a rematch for the WWF Intercontinental Championship at the Royal Rumble, which Edge accepted.
-On the January 7 episode of Raw, buildup towards the Royal Rumble match started, with Austin, the returning Triple H, Kurt Angle, Kane, The Big Show and The Undertaker all declaring their participation in the match, and starting a feud.
+On the January 7 episode of Raw, buildup towards the Royal Rumble match started, with Austin, the returning Triple H, Kurt Angle, Kane, Big Show, and The Undertaker all declaring their participation in the match, and starting a feud.

 According to Kurt Angle, he was the original winner of the main event and would become the first Undisputed WWF Champion.
 However, one week before the event, Vince McMahon changed the plan and gave the title to Jericho, since he was very popular with the fans.

 The following year, Vengeance was moved up to July as Armageddon was reinstated for December, thus establishing Vengeance as an annual event for the promotion and replacing Fully Loaded in that slot (which was replaced that same year by InVasion).
 The 2001 Vengeance would be the only Vengeance event promoted under the WWF name as in May 2002, the company was renamed to World Wrestling Entertainment (WWE), after a lawsuit by the World Wildlife Fund over the WWF initialism.
 The 2001 event was also the only Vengeance to be held before the first brand extension was enacted in March 2002, in which the promotion divided its roster into two distinct brands, Raw and SmackDown!, where the wrestlers were exclusively assigned to perform.
 Vengeance would continue annually until 2007.
-That year, it was a joint promoted event titled Vengeance: Night of Champions, being both the seventh Vengeance event as well as the inaugural Night of Champions event.
+That year, it was a joint-promoted event titled Vengeance: Night of Champions, being both the seventh Vengeance event as well as the inaugural Night of Champions event.
 Vengeance was then discontinued in favor of continuing Night of Champions.
 In 2011, Vengeance was reinstated, but separate from Night of Champions.
 However, Vengeance was again discontinued, this time until 2021.
 That year, WWE revived the PPV for their NXT brand as a TakeOver event titled Vengeance Day, the name of which was also a play on the event's Valentine's Day scheduling.